Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/index.rst

 Blender offers two different binary packages; you can choose from a stable release or a daily build.
-The first has the benefit of being more reliable, the latter provides the newest features, as they are developed, at the cost of stability .
+The first has the benefit of being more reliable, the latter provides the newest features, as they are developed, at the cost of stability.

 `Latest Stable Release <https://www.blender.org/download/>`__ This is a binary distribution of the latest version of Blender.